cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Copy your key from `~/.ssh/id_rsa.pub` into your Gerrit account

-1.Create ~/.gitconfig as follows (Make sure that the email specified is registered with gerrit):
+1. Create ~/.gitconfig as follows (Make sure that the email specified is registered with gerrit):

 		[user]
 		name = YOUR_NAME